SparkVent/TheSparkVent/README.md

 ### 1) SparkVent1: Hinge Bellows, Anaesthetic Bag, 24DCV Industrial Solenoid Valves
 ![Hinge & Solenoid vent](images/hinge_bellows_solenoids_v0.1.png)
 ### 2) SparkVent2: Piston Bellows, 3D Printed Valves with Cam

+2020-04-20 Note: We have discovered a flaw with this design in that if there is a power failure during the expiratory phase or the expiratory valve jams closed, the patient will be able to breathe in but not out.
+We are working on a failsafe to overcome this problem.

 ![Piston Bellows vent](images/piston_bellows.png)

 ## Images